digisavvy/mission-values-purpose/digisavvy-vision-mission-values.md

 # DigiSavvy: Vission, Mission, Values, Critical Actions, and Purpose

 ## Vision
-<sub><sup>What DigiSavvy aspires to...
+<sub><sup>What DigiSavvy aspires to...</sub></sup>
-To instigate the potential and success of every business we work with so they can be a force for good in their community.</sub></sup>
+To instigate the potential and success of every business we work with so they can be a force for good in their community.

 ## Purpose
 <sub><sup>This is what fuels our drive every day.</sub></sup>